 Most commercial structures are built using glass walls and stone or concrete façades leaving wood siding to residential building.
-With the improvements in CLT (cross laminated timber) it’s no surprise that there is an increase in popularity tall wood buildings and wood façades in commercial construction.
+With the improvements in CLT (cross laminated timber) it’s no surprise that there is an increase in popularity in using wood for exterior facade materials on tall wood buildings and integrating wood façades in commercial construction.
 Trends in residential siding include color, mixed materials, and innovative finishes like charred wood, also known as shou sugi ban, an ancient Japanese practice.

 Creative, innovative or simply interesting, building façades create architectural standout.
 We explore 10 examples of outstanding wooden façades that don’t disappoint.